AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Will Your Auto Insurance Premium Increase After an Accident?

-The following factors will determine how much your auto insurance premium increases after an accident:
+The following factors determine how much your auto insurance premium increases after an accident:

-• Who caused the accident: Expect your premium to increase if you were the person at fault for the accident.
+• Who caused the accident: Expect your premium to increase if you were at fault for the accident.

 • Where you live: Each state has different laws governing how an insurance company can set rates and how long an accident remains on your driving record.

-• Your insurance company: Each insurance company has a different risk calculation formula, which is why shopping around after an accident can be beneficial.3
+• Your provider: Each insurance company has a different risk calculation formula, which is why shopping around after an accident can be beneficial.3

 IMPORTANT:

-It can be tempting not to report an accident for fear of your rates increasing.
+You may be tempted to report an accident to keep your rates from increasing.
 However, it’s important to call your insurance company after an accident, as concealing it could result in denial of coverage.

 How Long Does an Accident Affect Your Rates?